 Humane education allows learners to draw connections between all kinds of social planetary movements in a way that inspires creative solutions to some of the globe’s biggest problems, like animal exploitation.
 One of the ways sanctuaries can inspire creative solutions is by empowering their visitors to become engaged members of their own communities.
 A humane lens encourages them to ask questions such as: What are the needs of my community right now?
 What are nonhumans facing in my community?
 What are humans facing in my community?
 What are the intersections among them?
 Issues like pollution, poverty, climate change, animal exploitation, violence, inequality, and hunger make the humane lens a necessity for everyone.
 By exploring the intersections among these issues in their own communities, sanctuaries can provide safe opportunities for their audiences to take action as confident, informed citizens who make choices that align with their values and make a positive impact on everyone.

-At The Open Sanctuary Project, our The stated goals and activities of an organization.
-An animal sanctuary’s mission is commonly focused on objectives such as animal rescue and public advocacy. is to provide responsibly researched and crafted resources with the intention of promoting compassionate animal sanctuary practices.
+At The Open Sanctuary Project, our mission is to provide responsibly researched and crafted resources with the intention of promoting compassionate animal sanctuary practices.
 One of the ways in which we are working towards that goal is by developing resources like this that support sanctuaries who want to cultivate a culture of learning and empathy.
 Sanctuary education programs can provide critical-thinking and empathy-building learning opportunities that help people understand the perspectives of nonhuman animals.
 In learning to integrate humane education into these learning experiences, sanctuaries can develop as educator-activist spaces that identify local and global social planetary issues and inspire positive social transformation on behalf of animals as well as humans and the planet.
 If you are interested in learning more about humane education and how it can inspire your sanctuary’s educational programming, check out the Humane Education Coalition’s Resource Toolkit.
 You’ll find books, events, films, funding information, lesson plans, research, and more!

 Teaching Liberation: Essays on Social Justice, Animals, A movement and way of living that seeks to eliminate the exploitation of and cruelty to nonhuman animals as much as possible.
 Often, veganism is defined synonymously with a plant-based diet, although veganism includes abstaining from elements of animal exploitation in non-food instances when possible and practicable as well., And Education | Agnes Trzak, Editor